-So Peak signal measurements are more important biologically but if you do official measurements you will also need to measure average value and also have a meter that records data.
+Therefore, peak signal measurements are more important biologically but if you conduct official measurements you will also need to measure average value and also have a meter that records data.

 Data logging is more important in low frequency magnetic field measurements.
-For high frequency measurements it is useful if you want to measure following most official measurement guidelines that measure the average radiation over a period of a few minutes.
+For high frequency measurements it is useful if you want to conduct measurements following most official measurement guidelines which measure the average radiation over a period of a few minutes.

-Not a necessary feature but is helpful when measuring in dark areas or in houses with no working lights.
+Not a necessary feature but this is helpful when measuring in dark areas or in houses without working lights.

-Audio signal demodulation means the meter will make a different sound according to the radiation source.
+Some meters offer audio signal demodulation which means the meter will make a different sound according to the radiation source.
 This feature is a must when you want to identify what kind of device or antenna is to blame for your elevated radiation levels!

 See in the video how to locate cell towers in the area, cordless phones and modem-routers of your neighbors and other wireless devices using a meter with audio signal and a directional antenna!

-Audio alarm is helpful for finding radiation hotspots but not necessary when you have audio signal.
-Some meters also allow to set the alarm threshold yourself.
+Audio alarm is helpful for finding radiation hotspots but not necessary when you have an audio signal.
+Some meters also allow you to set the alarm threshold yourself.

 Higher accuracy is good but it is more important for professional users and not for amateurs.
-Also, manufacturers show their accuracy data in various ways, making it difficult to distinguish the ones with crappy accuracy.
+Also, manufacturers show their accurate data in various ways.

-Due to the nature of high frequency waves propagation the accuracy of high frequency meters is not very high and it is also difficult to reproduce measurements especially in indoor areas.
+Due to the nature of high frequency waves the accuracy of a high frequency meter is not very good and it is also difficult to reproduce measurements especially in indoor areas.
 Most manufacturers mention accuracy in dB (decibels) and not in percentages.
 For example, an ordinary amateur meter accuracy is +/-6dB which translates to -75% to + 200%.
 Commercial grade models might have a + -3dB accuracy which translates to -50% to + 100%.

-The Electric Power Research Institute in its 5000$ report “Consumer-Grade Radio-Frequency (RF) Exposure Meters” sates that:
+The Electric Power Research Institute in its $5,000 report “Consumer-Grade Radio-Frequency (RF) Exposure Meters” states: